rails/rails/guides/source/5_1_release_notes.md

 [Pull Request](https://github.com/rails/rails/pull/23138)

-Rails 5.1 has added two new methods - `resolve` and `direct` to the routing DSL.
+Rails 5.1 has added two new methods, `resolve` and `direct`, to the routing DSL.

 The `resolve` method allows customizing polymorphic mapping of models.